When it comes to writing successful query letters, I hear the same questions over and over from people just starting out in travel writing.

 I know these marketing techniques defy the traditional 'rules', but as a freelancer it's time you set your own rules.
 Things have changed in freelance writing in the past several years.
 Sending out multiple queries works well for me, and I don't see why it shouldn't work for you.

-To recap, here are my guidelines for sending a query letter to editors of print magazines:
+To recap, here are my guidelines for successful query letters:

 1. Send out a separate query email to each magazine.
 (Don’t send a single mass query email to them all.)